Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test.md

 These are the same keys used to test the accessibility of a website.
 But the use of the **Tab** in relation to the **arrows** as well as the use of the **space bar** in relation to the **enter** key are less codified: the test is considered successful when at least one of the two options allows the action to be taken.

-It is considered blocking, the inability to exit a feature or the application.
+Remark: the inability to exit a feature or the application is a blocking issue.

 ### <span lang="en">Switch Access</span>

 **Switch Access** is an application for people with motor disorders.
 It allows you to control the phone by programming keys.
-It cannot replace the keyboard tests, but remains interesting to test, in the case of the two switch method.
+It cannot replace the keyboard tests, but remains interesting in the case of the two switch method.

 To activate it, proceed as follows: